 - Microservices-based core.
 This is part of the microservices architecture that contains loosely coupled microservices or small processes that are independently deployable and communicate with each other through APIs and protocols.

 Your choice of core banking software architecture depends on your goals and your vision for your software’s future development.
-With the growing pressure of global digital transformation, microservices appear to be the most adaptable architecture in terms of acquiring disruptive technologies.
+With the growing pressure of global digital transformation, core banking microservices appear to be the most adaptable architecture in terms of acquiring disruptive technologies.
 However, architecture design is a highly individual thing.
 And it may be that the best architecture for you is a combination of two or more different architectural types.

 Thus, to ensure a suitable solution architecture during your finance software development, you’ll need to work with a skilled solution architect to perform all necessary analyses of your business and functional requirements.
 Once your solution is built, further architecture assessments will ensure that your software stays up to date, offers stable performance, and meets your changing business needs and requirements.

 For example, the Australian neobank Xinja decided to shift from a service-oriented architecture (SOA) to an event-sourcing microservices architecture.
 The bank’s management decided not to buy an out-of-the-box solution but rather build this architecture from scratch to ensure maximum flexibility and integration capabilities.

 Xinja didn’t choose the cheapest and quickest approach, but in the long run, it paid off.
 Connecting to Apple Pay, for instance, is a big and difficult project and may take a bank up to a year.
 With a robust microservices architecture in place, Xinja managed to integrate Apple Pay in five weeks instead of months.

 After choosing your digital banking platform architecture, another important technical aspect of developing digital banking software solutions is ensuring its security.

 How to ensure the security of your banking software